Press release

 About ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome) and long COVID:

-ME/CFS (myalgic encephalomyelitis / chronic fatigue syndrome) is a complex, severe disease of the nervous and immune system.
-ME/CFS is predominantly post-infectious, also as a result of COVID-19, and is the most severe form of post-COVID syndrome.
+ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) is a chronic, severe multisystem disease with a wide range of disorders, particularly of the nervous and immune systems.
+ME/CFS is predominantly post-infectious, including as a result of COVID-19.
+It is the most severe form of long COVID.
 ME/CFS sufferers have pronounced physical and cognitive symptoms, a very low quality of life and often a high degree of disability.
-60 to 75 per cent of all sufferers are unable to work, many of whom are house or bed bound.
-The main symptom is severe exercise intolerance with worsening of symptoms after everyday activities (PEM = post-exertional malaise).
-The diagnosis of ME/CFS is complex due to the lack of a biomarker (cross-domain exclusion diagnostics), and there is currently no causal therapy.
-Adults with ME/CFS currently have little prospect of improvement and reintegration into working life.
-The prognosis is better for children and adolescents, but long-term school absences are still the rule.
-For most of those affected, participation in normal life with work, education, friends, sport, music, etc. is not possible.
+60 to 75 per cent of all patients are unable to work, many of them are housebound or bedridden.
+The leading symptom is severe exertional intolerance with worsening of symptoms after everyday activities (PEM = post-exertional malaise).
+Due to the lack of a biomarker, ME/CFS can only be diagnosed with extensive anamnesis and cross-disciplinary exclusion diagnostics.
+Many doctors lack the necessary knowledge for this.
+It often takes years for patients to receive a diagnosis.
+To date, there is no causal therapy.
+Adults with ME/CFS currently have little prospect of recovery and reintegration into working life.
+The prognosis for children and adolescents is better, but long-term absences from school are the norm.
+For most patients, participation in normal life with a job, education, friends, sports, hobbies, etc. is not possible.